wahani/wahani.github.io/_posts/2015-09-20-On-Performance-Issues-in-aoos.md

 ---
 layout: post
-published: true
+section-type: post
 title: On Performance Issues in aoos
 comments: true
-math: false
+category: programming
-tags: [R, oop, aoos]
+tags: [R, oop]
-archive: false
 ---

 This post is part of a series related to object oriented programming